IslamAlTaweel/Shell-Scripting-Project-Online-Course-Log-Analyzer/README.md

 ## Execution Instructions

-1. Ensure that `log.txt` and all course registration files (`CourseID.txt`) are in the same directory as the script.
+1. Ensure that `log.txt` and all course registration files (`CourseID.txt`) are in the same directory as the bash shell script.
-2. Make the shell script executable:
+2. Make the bash shell script executable:

 ```bash
 chmod +x course_log_analyzer.sh